-Based on the 2014 unaudited and 2013 audited multiemployer defined benefit plan's financial statements, the plan is 100% funded in 2014, 2013 and 2012.
-The number of employees covered by the Company's multiemployer defined benefit plan remained relatively stable year over year from 2012 to 2014, resulting in minimal changes to employer contributions.
-The Company's participation in the German multiemployer defined benefit plan is not considered individually significant to that plan as the Company's contributions were less than 5% in both 2014 and 2013.
-No other factors would indicate the Company's participation in the German multiemployer defined benefit plan is individually significant.
+Based on the 2015 unaudited and 2014 audited multiemployer defined benefit plan's financial statements, the plan is 100% funded in 2015, 2014 and 2013.
+The number of employees covered by the Company's multiemployer defined benefit plan remained relatively stable year over year from 2013 to 2015, resulting in minimal changes to employer contributions.
+Participation in the German multiemployer defined benefit plan is not considered individually significant to the Company.